VELOSOGOMES2/teste/README.md

             while autoFarmRunning do
                 local car = getCar()
                 if car then
-                    local pos = car.PrimaryPart.Position
-                    if pos.Z <= endZ then
+                    if car.PrimaryPart.Position.Z <= endZ then
                         car:SetPrimaryPartCFrame(startCFrame)
                         wait(1)
                     end